artichikin/wikifoods/README.md

 wikifoods
 =========

-This will be a wiki-like site for hosting nutrition data
+This will be a wiki-like site for hosting nutrition data.

+This project is sponsored, and will be used by, cronometer.com